 Public university in the Midwest for 18 years running (U.S. News & World Report)

 We invite undergraduate students to submit papers to the Twenty-fifth Annual Truman State University Undergraduate Philosophy and Religion Conference.
 The conference will be held Saturday, 1 November 2014, in the Alumni Room of our Student Union Building (SUB).
-Our keynote speaker this year is Dr. Manuel Chávez, Jr., a Truman alumnus, who teaches Philosophy at Monmouth College in New Jersey.
+Our keynote speaker this year is Dr. Manuel Chávez, Jr., a Truman alumnus, who teaches Philosophy at Monmouth University in New Jersey.
 His speech is titled “Ethics and Anti-Racism.”
 The keynote lecture will be given in the Georgian Room B (SUB), beginning at 12:30.

 Papers from any area of philosophy and/or religious studies are welcome.
 Presentations should be no longer than twenty minutes reading time, followed by up to ten minutes to respond to questions.